gaelforget/TheNumberLine.jl/docs/src/index.md

 The **Number Line** is a common teaching tool in e.g. K-12 math classes accross the U.S.

-_This package is in early development stage when breaking changes are to be expected._

 **Authors:** Gael Forget and Jane Chapin

 [![DOI](https://zenodo.org/badge/293410387.svg)](https://zenodo.org/badge/latestdoi/293410387)

+!!! warning
+    This package is in early development stage when breaking changes are to be expected.

 ## Use Example